GarudaVeda/.github/profile/README.md

 ## 🙏 Acknowledgements

-Thank you to everyone who helps make Garuda-Bodha better for the global developer community!
+Thank you to everyone who helps make *GarudaVeda* better for the global developer community!

 ---